kyle-pena-nlp/distr_mflux/README.md

 This repository is a prototype of a distributed platform for image generation using the NATs message protocol.

-It uses a Bun service to orchestra the selection of a worker from a worker queue and relies entirely on NATs (no HTTP requests involved).
+It uses a Bun service to orchestrate the selection of a worker from a pool of workers, and relies entirely on NATs (no HTTP requests involved).

 ## Overview

 There are three components to this project:
 1. **server** - a docker-compose stack which has a NATs server, a bun process, and a postgres DB.
-2. **worker** - a copy of `mflux` wrapped with a NATs client.
+2. **mflux worker** - a copy of `mflux` wrapped with a NATs client.
 Multiple instances can be spun up to simulate a pool of workers.
 3. **requester** - a simple python script which asks for image prompts from the user (you)

 Based on our conversation, you are probably going to be most interested in: